-Fresh off of a win at America’s Best Coffeehouse Competition, Peregrine Espresso is turning a lot of heads.
-The brand now has three shops in the DC Metro area and is only gaining momentum.
+Fresh from a win at America’s Best Coffeehouse Competition, Peregrine Espresso is turning a lot of heads.
+The brand now has three shops in the DC Metro area and is gaining momentum.
 The shop focuses on procuring and preparing the best single-origin beans available.
 Regulars claim that Peregrine’s classic latte is the best they have ever had.
 Beyond providing delicious beverages, this shop engages with the community by offering classes on espresso fundamentals and brewing the perfect cup at home.

 Peregrine Espresso, 600 Pennsylvania Avenue SE, Washington DC +1 202 629 4381